BestTimesToVisit.com Logo

 Ferries to Ilha de Itaparica

-For a day trip or to reach the large island of Itaparica, the ferry is the primary mode of transport.
-Ferries depart from the Terminal Marítimo in Salvador.
+For a day trip or longer stay on the large island of Itaparica, the ferry is the primary mode of transport.
+It departs from the Terminal Marítimo in Salvador's Lower City.

-Tip:Check the ferry schedule in advance, as departures can be less frequent on weekends and holidays.
+Tip:Check the ferry schedule in advance, as departures can be less frequent outside peak hours.
 The journey takes about an hour.
-Be aware that sometimes, especially during rough seas, the ferry service might be suspended.
-If you're prone to seasickness, consider taking medication.
-The ferry terminal can be busy; keep an eye on your belongings.
+Be aware that sometimes, especially during rough seas, the ferry service might be suspended, so have a backup plan if your trip is time-sensitive.
+You can also take cars on the ferry.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.